Cat Parasites: Diagnosing & Treating Common Parasites In Cats

 How to treat Cheyletiella in cats

 Many parasite and mite preventatives can be useful in both preventing and treating Cheyletiella in cats.
 These preventatives can be applied either orally or directly onto the skin.
-As is the case with any type of parasite infestation, it is important to clean all areas your cat stays in, including pillows and bedding.
+With any type of parasite infestation, it's important to clean all areas your cat hangs out in, including pillows and bedding.

-Whatever type of parasite your cat may have, try not to panic!
-Talk to a vet and your cat will be their normal selves soon!
+Whatever type of parasite your cat may have, try not to panic.
+Talk to a veterinarian or the team of experts at Pawp and we can point you in the right direction.

 Talk to a vet now — it's free!